NotAnima/Stuff_I_Did/README.md

 7) $ java -Xmx1024M -Xms1024M -jar server.jar nogui
   # NOTE: that running /server.jar or ./server.jar most likely will not work because there is not enough RAM for the server to even load properly
   # In the future, you can change 1024 to any number greater than the current available RAM size.
 Do note that it shouldn't really go above ~85-90% of the total RAM     (assuming that you are not running any extra things that consumes RAM like chromium browser)
-  # Let the server generate the world and then type "/stop" or "stop"
+  # Let the server generate the world and then type "/stop" or "stop" after you see a "DONE" message on the terminal.

 8) $ nano eula.txt